 - If your dog gets nervous with all the activities, provide him/her with a “safe ” (quiet) place during the night’s festivities.

 - Whether you’re hosting a party or just answering the door bell, the noise of goblins yelling trick or treat, the noise of a party, or people in strange costumes can upset your dog.

 - Halloween, like New Year’s Eve and the 4th of July, can be a very stressful night.

 - You certainly don’t want to leave Fido in a room with an accessible, burning candle.

-- Keep things like glow sticks, fake eyeballs, fake cobwebs up out of their reach…too many dogs may want to taste them which can lead to choking or poisoning.
+- Keep things like glow sticks, fake eyeballs, fake cobwebs, and even pumpkins up out of their reach…too many dogs may want to taste them which can lead to choking, and upset tummy or poisoning.

 - Even if your dog seems to be ok with the noise and the costumes, and the door opening and closing throughout the night, there is a chance he could escape, take off running and get lost.
 So make sure he is wearing his ID.
 Better yet, if there’s a chance of an escape, it’s easy to keep your dog home and safe by keeping him in his “safe spot”.

 - Kids aren’t the only ones who like treats…your dog can sniff them out better than anyone.

 - Make sure your kids understand the dangers of letting their “stash” be discovered by their dog.
 Teach them that gum, chocolate and other sweets can be a real problem if their dog discovers them and decides to eat them.
-Give them a safe, high place where their treats can be stored safely.
-Make it a really high place, because some dogs can be very determined when it comes to sweet treats.
+Give them a safe, high place where their treats can be securely stored.
+Make it a really high place, maybe behind doors, because some dogs can be very determined when it comes to sweet treats.